 - College Level Courses: Students have the opportunity to take college level courses at local colleges or through Vermont Virtual Learning Collaborative, which offers online AP courses.

 - Internships: Students will have two substantive internships experiences, each accumulating over 100 hours.
 Students gain skills by being part of real businesses and organizations and do projects that contribute to their internship site.
 Internships sites can include farms, local businesses, educational programs, or any other site of interest.

 - Service Learning: Students will engage in a month-long term studying a community need and doing a service learning trip to address it.
-Past trips have been to North Carolina to work for Habitat for Humanity, the Boston Zoo, and Nicaragua.
+Past “projects topics have included Sustainable Transportation, Design/Build, and Vulnerable Pollinators.
+These topics often include working with community partners and travel.

 - Independent Studies: Students design their own learning projects, and the sky is the limit.
 Want to start your own business?
 Support a political campaign?
 Build a computer?
 Put on a concert?
 You can choose whatever projects interest you and lead to deep learning.